I've been thinking about this delicious baked potato and bacon soup for a while, and I finally revisited it.

 📖 Recipe

-This baked potato and bacon soup is hearty, creamy, and delicious!
+This Baked Potato and Bacon Soup, made with a simple and short ingredient list, is hearty, creamy, and delicious!
 A satisfying meal for cold winter days.

 - 2 ¾ pounds baking potatoes (44 ounces)